AnyChart/docs.anychart.com/Working_with_Data/Data_Manipulation.md

   chart.removeSeriesAt(2);
 ```

-Along with removing series one by one you can remove all series of the using single method.
+Along with removing series one by one you can remove all series of the chart using one single method.
 Call **.removeAllSeries()** method to remove every series of the current chart.

 Click on a labels in the sample below to add/remove series on the chart's plot.